Posted updated on 16 June 2022

 Make a copy of any block files you will be using for this job.

-Place all of the above items in the Dropbox folder you have created.
+Place all of the above items in the shared folder you have created.

-5. We strongly recommend that you disable or turn off any automatic backup service, cloud service, automatic syncing service, and/or antivirus/malware programs you may have running on your computer.
+4. We strongly recommend that you disable or turn off any automatic backup service, cloud service, automatic syncing service, and/or antivirus/malware programs you may have running on your computer.
+Carbonite is particularly guilty of interfering with CM; even when turned off it still runs checks in the background on a regular basis.
+In some extreme cases, the complete removal of Carbonite may be necessary in order to use CM.
 We realize and understand that many reading this are reluctant to turn off their antivirus/malware protection while online, but so long as you are not using your browser or email client while you are engaged in a CM session, it is extremely unlikely that you will be exposed to any virus or malware threat.

 If possible, go to the location from which you will be initiating the CM session in order to conduct a test session.
 If it’s not possible to access the location, run a test session from your home or other location with good Internet access.

-Once your scopist(s) and/or proofer(s) have joined the CM session, turn on CNN or some other audio source and begin “reporting” it.
-The scopist/proofer should hear audio and see the text populate live.
-If she is not hearing audio, double-check your compression settings, double-check that the name of your file does not end in an underscore, double-check that you have turned off all automatic backups and antivirus software.
-Have your scopist double-check that she’s actually receiving an audio file from you by having her check her hard drive to see if there is a matching wav file on her computer.
+Once your editor(s) have joined the CM session, turn on CNN or some other audio source and begin “reporting” it.
+The editor(s) should hear audio and see the text populate live.
+If there is no audio, double-check your compression settings, double-check that you have turned off all automatic backups and antivirus software.
+Have your editor(s) double-check that an audio file is actually being received from you by having her check her hard drive to see if there is a matching .opus file on her computer.

 If none of these resolve the problem, it’s time to call support, as there are a variety of things which could be causing the issue.

-8. Establish a method of instant contact between you and your scopist(s)/proofer(s).
+8. Establish a method of instant contact between you and your editor(s).
 Set up a Google Hangout (our preferred method), open an IM chat on FB, or arrange for texting on your phone.
-It’s very important that both you and your scopist(s)/proofer(s) have a way to reach each other immediately if there are problems or urgent questions that crop up during the proceedings.
+It’s very important that both you and your editor(s) have a way to reach each other immediately if there are problems or urgent questions that crop up during the proceedings.

 On the Big Day: